 New path to unity

 Also addressing the event, Gauteng premier Nomvula Mokonyane said South Africa needed to define a new path towards unity.

 She said the country was known as a rainbow nation, but now needed to have one colour.
-It also needed to define its own morals and values.

 "We must say if you want to see that I am a South African, see me with this."